Study the countries located in the Northern and Southern Hemisphere of the globe.

 areas of land that are flooded either permanently or seasonally

-land and water that lie to the north of the equator
+land and water to the

 maps that show physical features such as mountains, valleys, and plains